haoking/opencvjs/README.md

 # opencvjs
 ![OpenCV 4.0.0+](https://img.shields.io/badge/OpenCV-4.0.0%2B-green.svg)

-Complete opencvjs for single channel.(With the lastest OpenCV 4.0.0+)
+Complete opencvjs.(With the lastest OpenCV 4.0.0+)

 The official opencv.js stoped update.
-Moreover, it still has many errors from the last version.
+Moreover, it still has many errors from the last offical version.

 This project is inherited from official opencv.js.

-Which means all of the methods in opencv.js works here, also, fix most of the errors, especial for the single channel.
-As most of the project is using the gray image and cv.CV_32FC1.
+Which means all of the methods in opencv.js works here, also, fix most of the errors.

-Moreover, the version of the full channel and the full data type will come after the first release.
+But much more performance improved.

 ## Features